 The delivery process can be challenging and at time dangerous.
 Doctors, nurse and hospital staff have a duty to protect a pregnant mother and her child from these dangers.
 However, in many instances severe injuries can be caused by the medical negligence of medical practitioners charged with the safe keeping of newborn infants and their mothers.
-Intrauterine hypoxia and neonatal hypoxia is a serious medical condition which can be caused or worsened by the failure to properly treat delivery complications.
-Your child is entitled to monetary compensation for injures resulting from a deprivation of oxygen during the delivery process.
-To speak to a attorney regarding you and your child’s legal rights contact our offices (855)385-2529
+Intrauterine hypoxia and neonatal hypoxia are a serious medical condition which can be caused or worsened by the failure to properly treat delivery complications.
+Your child is entitled to monetary compensation for injuries resulting from a deprivation of oxygen during the delivery process.
+To speak to an attorney regarding you and your child’s legal rights contact our offices (855) 339-8879

 Compensation Your Child is Entitled to: Contact a Law Firm

 The lawsuit is a challenging legal process.
 In many instances parents of children who have suffered from a brain injury caused by hypoxia don’t know where to turn to.
 Often times doctors will turn a blind eye and will fail properly advise parents of the injuries their children have suffered.
 Your child is entitled to compensation for all damages caused by the medical malpractice of the practicing physician including

 - Costs of nursing care, home care, and education care

 - Pain and Suffering

 For information contact our Law Firm (855) 339-8879